 Prior to Duke: Jerry researched a broad range of topics with collaborators at Princeton University, Environmental Defense Fund, and Scripps Institute of Oceanography.
-He has extensive diving experience (300+ dives) and monitors the rocky reef fish communities in the Gulf of California annually.
+He has extensive diving experience (300+ dives) developed while monitoring the rocky reef fish communities in the Gulf of California annually.
 Here with a regional focus and properly set baselines, our community ecology perspective elucidates the degradation of rocky reef assemblages and highlights management pathways towards near-pristine, high biomass states.
-At EDF, his research focused on fisheries management reform and how principles of resilience theory could be interpreted and integrated into management controls.
+At EDF, his research focused on fisheries management reform, data-poor methods for fishery stock assessment, and the translation of resilience theory for marine ocean management.
 At Princeton, his undergraduate thesis uncovered various search strategies in the movement of Neotropical antbirds in search of profitable (in terms of forage) army ant swarms.
 This thesis was awarded the department’s top prize, the Charles M. Canon Thesis Award.
+Additional independent work applied innovative conservation strategies like systematic conservation planning and conservation banking to various endangered species contexts.